kjakubcewicz/strona-o-mnie/README.md

 My portfolio
 ============

 My portfolio page created during Junior Front-end Developer bootcamp at infoShare Academy (Jan-Mar 2017).
-It is still developed, so be sure to stop by from time to time :)
+It is still developed, so be sure to stop by from time to time :) Just go to: https://kjakubcewicz.github.io/strona-o-mnie/

 Inspired by Material Design.